edge-servers/immunity-network-topology/README.rst

 **Note:** In this example, the **Shared systemwide (no organization)** option is used for the ZeroTier topology organization.
-You are free to opt for any organization, as long as both the topology and the device share the same organization, assuming the `OpenWISP controller integration
+You are free to opt for any organization, as long as both the topology and the device share the same organization, assuming the `Immunity controller integration
-<#integration-with-openwisp-controller-and-openwisp-monitoring>`_ feature is enabled.
+<#integration-with-immunity-controller-and-immunity-monitoring>`_ feature is enabled.

 1. Create topology for ZeroTier
 ###############################